 A typical web search engine performs four primary tasks as follow:

-In order to ensure that all important pages of your website will be regularly crawled by search spider, you need to create proper XML site map, submit the same to search engines, eliminate crawling errors and optimize your pages.
-You may also instruct search spider not to crawl some pages.
-However, it doesn’t mean that your website won’t be crawled, if you don’t submit sitemap to search engine.
-Search engines crawl the webpages even if those are not submitted to them.
+To ensure that search spider will regularly crawl your webpages, you need to create a proper XML site map, submit the same to search engines, eliminate crawling errors, and optimize your pages.
+You may also instruct the search spider not to crawl some pages.

-After crawling an optimized webpage, the crawlers stores and manage the content of the page in association with HTML based fields and the specific URL to the huge public database of the search engine.
-It is known as web indexing.
-The purpose of indexing is to optimize speed and performance of search processes.
+After crawling a webpage, the crawlers stores and manage the content of the page in association with HTML-based fields and the specific URL to the gigantic public database of the search engine – it is known as web indexing.
+The purpose of indexing is to optimize the speed and performance of search processes.

-The process of web rendering starts when a user of a search engine search for some information or content from the web by putting one or more words in the search box and hitting ‘Enter/Search’ (or alternatively speaking to the mike of an audible search tool).
+The process of web rendering starts when a user of a search engine search for some information or content from the web by putting one or more words in the search box and hitting ‘Enter/Search’ (or speaking to the mike of an audible search tool).
 This process is known as a ‘search query’.
 The words entered or spoken for a search query are known as ‘keywords’.
-Responding to the query, search engine renders adequate amount of results in the form of webpages, images, video, PDF etc. in numbers of pages.
-The pages on which search results are displayed are known as ‘Search Engine Result Pages (SERP).
+While responding to a specific search, the search engine renders an adequate amount of results in the form of webpages, images, video, PDF, etc. in numbers of pages.
+The pages that display the search results are known as ‘Search Engine Result Pages (SERP).

-It’s important to note that while rendering results for a certain search query, search engines don’t randomly or arbitrarily display the results on a SERP, rather all search engines follow a set of well programmed policies of creating relevant sequences of displaying the results available on the web.
-Such policies are directed by the complex algorithms of search engines.
-Making the systematic sequence of search result is refereed as ‘search ranking’.
+It’s important to note that while rendering results for a specific search query, search engines don’t randomly display the results on a SERP.
+Instead, all search engines follow a set of well-programmed policies of creating relevant sequences of delivering the content available on the web.
+Complex algorithms of search engines create such directives.
+Making the systematic sequence of a search result is referred to as ‘search ranking’.

-Search ranking follows a numbers of parameters and relates the parameters to the keywords of the search query and caches.
-Relevance to the keywords in query, originality, uniqueness, authority, trustworthiness, domain age, web security, easy accessibility, page speed, content optimization, responsiveness, user experience, social signals are few out of hundred important criteria for page ranking that almost all search engines follow.
+Search ranking follows several parameters and relates the parameters to the keywords of the search query and caches.
+A few of the hundreds of crucial criteria for page ranking are – relevance, originality, uniqueness, authority, trustworthiness, domain-age, web-security, easy-accessibility, page-speed, content optimization, responsiveness, user experience, and social signals.

-- Semantic match: not always the exact wording, but normally synonymy and nearby match with high preference to natural language meaning in diverse context.
+- Semantic match: Not always the exact wording, but normally synonymy and nearby match with high preference to natural language meaning in a diverse context.

-- Purpose match: How the purpose of the search and the webpage match to each other. for example – searching a product on an eCommerce store or an piece of information from a blog or a scholarly article from a academic website without clearly mentioning the type.
+- Purpose match: How the purpose of the search and the webpage match to each other.
+For example – searching a product on an eCommerce store or a piece of information from a blog or a scholarly article from an academic website without clearly mentioning the type.

-- Quality and amount of content: How much the quality and quantity of the content is in a webpage to highly satisfy the need of the search users.
+- Content requirement: How much the quality and quantity of the content is on a webpage to highly satisfy the need of the search users.

 Important Aspects of SEO

-Beside understanding how search engines crawl and index valid pages of a website for smart rendering in accordance to the logical and semantic relevance, being a learner of SEO, you should know the three most crucial aspects of SEO that you have to perform during your practical assignments and career growth.
+Besides understanding how search engines crawl and index valid pages of a website, being a learner of SEO, you should also know the three most crucial aspects of SEO that you have to perform during your practical assignments and career growth.
 Those are –

-- The technical aspects of SEO that you should be careful from the begging;
+- The technical aspects of SEO that you should be careful of from the begging,

-- The strategies you need to learn and apply properly to be an SEO experts;
+- The strategies you need to learn and apply to be an SEO expert, and

 Technical aspects in your SEO endeavor refers to all your attempt to keep your website technically sound.
-It has nothing to do with your content and back-link generation, but to ensure that your site work above average in terms of speed, optimization, media snoozing, code distribution, proper redirection or improper direction elimination, elimination of rendering path blockage and other technical compatibility in building a user friendly website.
-Since almost all search engines including Google take the technical issues seriously, you should be careful enough to ensure that your website has no technical issue.
+It has nothing to do with your content and back-link generation, but to ensure that your site work above average in terms of speed, optimization, media snoozing, code distribution, proper redirection or faulty direction elimination, elimination of rendering path blockage, and another technical compatibility in building a user-friendly website.
+Since almost all search engines, including Google, take technical issues seriously, you should be careful enough to ensure that your website has no such problem.

 Strategic SEO is all about the strength of your content and distribution of the same through external and internal links.
-The thumb rule is that ‘content is the king’ and how much the king has strength to influence the king makers.
+The thumb rule is that ‘content is the king’ and how much the king has the strength to influence the kingmakers.
 You and your team need a lot of hard work in creating unique content and distributing the same within the Internet’s powerful kingdoms.

 Coping with SEO Ranking Factors

-As I’ve already made it clear that ranking factors of a webpage to be positioned in response to a search query is not straight forward.
-In order to get favorable position on an SERP you should be careful about as much as ranking criteria possible.
-Google alone has more than 200 ranking factors – however, not all ranking factors are known to us, even to the developers of search algorithm.
-As a policy matter of fair representation, most of the aspects how search engines proceed inside the black box are latent.
-This is the reason why should you develop content of your website for the real requirement of real human beings.
-In other words, despite the many versions of search engine ranking factors, human experiences about a website is the best criteria to be in the good book of search engine.
+As I’ve already made it clear that ranking factors of a webpage to be positioned in response to a search query is not straightforward.
+To get a favorable position on a SERP, you should be careful about as much as ranking criteria possible.
+Google alone has more than 200 ranking factors – however, not all ranking factors are known to us, even to the developers of the search algorithm.
+As a policy matter of fair representation, most of the aspects of how search engines proceed inside the black box are latent.
+It is the reason why you should develop the content of your website for the genuine requirement of real human beings.
+In other words, despite the many versions of search engine ranking factors, human experiences about a website are the best criteria to be in the best book of search engines.

-This is the first chapter to help you in your journey to be an SEO expert.
-You should also go through the most comprehensive and complete to Google Search Console and our SEO glossary – the largest glossary on SEO terms and definitions.
-If you’re looking more posts on SEO, you can find all in SEO category.
+It is the first chapter to help you on your journey to be an SEO expert.
+You, also, should go through the most comprehensive and complete Google Search Console and our SEO glossary – the massive glossary on SEO terms and definitions.
+If you’re looking for more posts on SEO, you can find all in the SEO category.
 We can also help you by high performing professional SEO services for your website to get more traffic and new customers.